DanyGames2014/UniTweaks/README.md

 ### General
 * Show Quit Button on the Main Menu

+### Gameplay
+* No Food Wastage - Prevents you from eating when your health is already full

 ### Old Features
 * Disable Dead Bush Generation
 * Disable Tall Grass Generation